pubkey/rxdb/docs-src/docs/rx-storage-memory-synced.md

 /**
- * Creat an equal memory-synced database with the same name+collections
+ * Create an equal memory-synced database with the same name+collections
  * and use it for writes and queries.
  */
 const memoryDatabase = await createRxDatabase({